 Interactive Intelligence is a team of students at the University of Washington working to make computation resemble what humans describe as intelligence.
 We are uniquely interdisciplinary, blending ideas from neuroscience to inform the structure of our algorithms and computations.
 We explore the many different approaches of engineered intelligence, from neuromorphic hardware to meta-cognitive machine learning algorithms.
 Currently, we are running several projects and have produced a growing body of research.
-Additionally, we routinely hosted Journal Clubs and often invite notable figures in the field.
+Additionally, we routinely host I2 Talks and often invite notable figures in the field.
 You can explore additional content we produce here.
-We look forward to growing more in the 2022-2023 year!

-In a nutshell: we are the funnest student-led research group on campus!
+In a nutshell: we are the funnest student-led education/research group on campus!

 Shortened in some places.
 Constitution is published for transparency,